SBHattarj/svelte-zod-form/README.md

 No inputs having path that is not in the schema will not be handled by the form.

 More work maybe needed.
 Help will be appreciated.

+Also it seems the animation added on the error slot persists even when it is showed in the form, which is interesting as I am copying over only the html.